I am frequently asked how to remove a hole cane seat, easily. So I thought that might make a good topic here on the Weavin’ Wicker Woman blog.

-The first thing I do is to turn the chair upside-down and cut the individual cane loops on the bottom of the chair seat.
+After taking pictures and close examination of the chair is to turn it upside-down and cut the individual cane loops on the bottom of the chair seat.
 Be careful you don’t scratch or damage the wood when you use your sharp basketry scissors or utility knife/box cutter to do this.

 Hole-to-hole Cane Seat with Woven Cane Removed